 The city of Sault Ste.
-Marie, set on the St. Marys River just a few hours west of Sudbury and a scenic day's drive from Thunder Bay, offers an ideal balance of urban energy and awe-inspiring outdoors.
+Marie, set on the St. Marys River just north of Michigan, a few hours west of Sudbury, and a scenic day's drive from Thunder Bay, offers an ideal balance of urban energy and awe-inspiring outdoors.
 A vibrant Northern Ontario hub, it boasts plenty of cultural and historical attractions while serving as the perfect gateway to some of North America’s most incredible natural sights.
 And there may be no better time of year to enjoy all of these than during the fall.
 As leaves start turning and the temperatures cool down, travelers will be well rewarded by making their way straight to “The Soo.”
-Here are a few fall experiences that await visitors:
+Here are a few fall experiences that await visitors.

 See the Hiawatha Highlands and Kinsmen Park on Two Wheels